peteratseneca/dps907fall2014/Week_11/README.md

 **AuthServerV2**

-Standalone authorization server, includes an identity server.
+Standalone Authorization Server (AS), and includes an identity server.
-Implements claims.
+This "version 2" app implements claims.

+**SecurityTests**

+Works with the AS above.
+Enables you to test different 'role' claims.